E-Learning at Silverdale School

 - Google Docs Suite: a word processing, spreadsheet, presentation and drawing program that allows multi-user access and editing.

-- Gmail: this is accessible for year 5 – 8 students only.
+- Gmail: is accessible for our students.

 - Google continues to add new tools and the school will evaluate each of its educational potential as they come.